AlayaNetwork/Developer-Events/README.md

 - The format of account address: PlatON and Alaya support EIP55 as well as Bech32.
 - The version of the Solidity compiler: The latest version of PlatON/Alaya now supports Solidity 0.8.6.

+**:confetti_ball: There will be ongoing developer events for this type of application and tool migration in the future, so stay tuned and participate.**

 ## Contact